Makispear/Teckblogy/README.md

 # Teckblogy

 ## Description
-Teckblogy also knows as Teck Blog is a plateform where coders share their codes, opinions and concerns
+Teckblogy, also known as Teck Blog, is a platform developed for coders to share their codes, opinions, concerns, etc.

 ## Features
 TO BE EDITED